 It is a well-documented fact that organizational change management is one of the most important success factors for any ERP implementation.
-In fact, our 2014 ERP Report reveals that organizational change management and training are two implementation activities that have the most impact on timeline, cost and overall project success, as cited by organizations that had recently completed ERP implementations.
 Most organizations and project teams don’t understand what exactly organizational change entails – let alone how to effectively implement those tactics – which is a key reason why so many organizations suffer from ERP failures.

-There is plenty of material available on organizational change management tools and methodologies, which every organization and project team should be well-versed in prior to an ERP implementation (click here for an overview of Panorama’s PERFECT™ Change organizational change methodology).
+There is plenty of material available on organizational change management tools and methodologies, which every organization and project team should be well-versed in prior to an ERP implementation.
 Alternatively, specific examples of organizational change challenges and solutions can provide a good starting point for organizations wanting to learn from and avoid the mistakes of others.

 Below are three recent examples that we have seen at some of our clients here at Panorama:

 1. Organizational readiness assessment at a $450M medical device manufacturer.
 Organizations tend to underestimate the impact an ERP implementation will have on end-users.
 Too often, executives approach change with the mindset that people will either use the new system or they will be fired.
 That is definitely one way to approach it, but an unintended consequence of that approach is low user adoption and fewer benefits realized from the new ERP system.